appdev-lessons/rails-on-render/content.md

 ## Deploying a non-database Rails app

+### Update the `render.yaml` file

 As in the previous render guide, let's set up the `render.yaml` file in your project repository.
 This file tells Render how to manage your app's deployment.

-Create a new file named `render.yaml` in your project root directory and replace `MYAPPNAME` with your application's name (e.g. `hello-world` or something else; only use letters and dashes in the name, no spaces).
+Create a new file named `render.yaml` in your project root directory if you do not find one there already and replace `MYAPPNAME` with your application's name (e.g. `hello-world` or something else; only use letters and dashes in the name, no spaces).

 ```yaml{3}
 services: